GoofyAsh6795395/FPGA-peak-detector/README.md

 then gives out the corresponding information based on the input from PuTTY.
 </p>

-A bottom-up approach is utilised in this programme:
+A bottom-up approach is utilised in this program
 <ul>
 	<li>Start from breaking the target into small tasks.</li>
 	<li>Then draft their corresponding FSM, ASM chart on paper.</li>